kurianthomasmattam/player_options_market/README.md

 - `value` = current market value (from Transfermarkt)
 - `sigma` = annualised volatility of the player’s value

-Volatility is not guessed: it is derived from **Sofascore match ratings**.
+Volatility is not guessed — it is derived from **Sofascore match ratings**.

 For each player: